TEAS – Lakehead University

 - Clarification of Teaching Subject Requirements

 A30 Intermediate-Senior (Thunder Bay Campus)

+Our programs are continually adapted to encompass a variety of educational settings and training opportunities in 2 divisions: Primary-Junior (JK-Grade 6) offered at both campus locations in Thunder Bay and Orillia, as well as Intermediate-Senior (Grade 7-12) offered at the Thunder Bay campus.
 The Intermediate-Senior teaching division offers Environmental Science through the Outdoor Ecological and Experiential Education (OE3) schedule for those interested in interdisciplinary teaching in the outdoors.

 Note: Lakehead University will make only 1 offer of admission per applicant.
 If you select more than 1 program at Lakehead University, the programs will be considered based on the order of your choices.